-E. Caglan Kumbur is an Associate Professor of Mechanical Engineering and director of the Electrochemical Energy Systems Laboratory at Drexel University.
+E. Caglan Kumbur is Professor of Mechanical Engineering and director of the Electrochemical Energy Systems Laboratory at Drexel University.
 He earned his BSc degree in Mechanical Engineering from Middle East Technical University, Turkey in 2002.
 He received his MS and PhD degree in Mechanical Engineering from the Pennsylvania State University in 2006 and 2007, respectively.
 Prior to joining Drexel, he was a Research Associate at the Pennsylvania State University.
 Dr. Kumbur’s research is in the field of electrochemical system, in particular flow-assisted electrochemical systems, for energy storage/conversion and water purification applications.
 His research interests include materials design and characterization, transport phenomena, performance diagnostics and computational modeling of flow batteries, fuel cells, supercapacitors and capacitive deionization systems for water purification.
 He is a recipient of the National Science Foundation Faculty Early Career Development Program (NSF CAREER) Award and the Drexel College of Engineering Outstanding Early-Career Research Award.
 Dr. Kumbur has co-authored numerous publications, including peer-reviewed technical articles, book chapters, conference proceedings, and patent applications and is co-editor of a book on PEM fuel cells.
 He was listed in the World’s Top High Impact Scientists Report published by Stanford University based on the citations that he received for his studies.
 He is a member of the American Society of Mechanical Engineers, Electrochemical Society, and International Association for Hydrogen Energy and has served as the Secretary of International Association for Hydrogen Energy.
 He currently serves as the Editor of the International Journal of Hydrogen Energy.

 Degrees / Education

 - PhD, Mechanical Engineering, Penn State University, 2007